The National Chorale

 Has toured nationally since 1967, presenting choral concerts, vocal/instrumental chamber music, Messiah Sing-Ins, American music theatre concerts, contemporary music, and concerts for young people.

-Presented the 6th Annual Elementary School Choral Festival in May 2016 at the Professional Performing Arts High School in midtown Manhattan with 950 singers and choral directors participating.
-Steven Vaughan was the distinguished Festival Guest Conductor.
+Presented the 8th Annual Elementary School Choral Festival in May 2018 at the Professional Performing Arts School in midtown Manhattan with 950 singers and choral directors participating.
+JessAnn Smith was the distinguished Festival Guest Conductor.